Great Renunciation: Leaving the palace

 Moved by all the things he had experienced, the prince decided to leave the palace behind in the middle of the night against his father's will, to live the life of an wandering ascetic, leaving behind his son and wife Yaśodharā.
 Just before he left the palace for the spiritual life, he took one look at his wife Yaśodharā and his newborn child.
 Fearing his resolve might waver, he resisted to pick up his son and left the palace as planned.
 Some versions of the story say that deities caused the royal family to fall into a slumber, to help the prince escape the palace.
 Because of this, Chandaka and Kaṇṭhaka tried to wake up the royal family, but unsuccessfully.
 Nevertheless, in some accounts the prince is seen taking leave from his father in a respectful manner, while the latter slept.
 Finally, Chandaka and Kaṇṭhaka both protest against the prince's departure, but the prince went on anyway.

 Having finally left the palace, the prince looked back at it once more and took a vow that he would not return until he had attained enlightenment.
-The texts continue by relating that Prince Siddhārtha was confronted by Mara, the personification of evil in Buddhism, who attempted to tempt him to change is mind and become a cakravartin instead, but to no avail.
+The texts continue by relating that Prince Siddhārtha was confronted by Mara, the personification of evil in Buddhism, who attempted to tempt him to change his mind and become a cakravartin instead, but to no avail.
 However, in most versions of the story, as well as visual depictions, there is no such figure.
 In some versions and depictions, it is not Māra, but Mahānāman (Mahānāma), father of Yaśodharā, or the local city goddess (representing the distressed city).
 Regardless, the prince traveled on horse with his charioteer Chandaka, crossing three kingdoms, reaching the river Anomiya (Anomā).
 There he gave all his ornaments and robes to Chandaka, shaved his hair and beard and became a religious ascetic.
 Tradition says the prince threw his hairknot in the air, where it was picked up by deities and enshrined in heaven.
 The brahma deity Ghaṭikāra offered him his robes and other requisites.
 Siddhārtha then comforted Chandaka and sent his charioteer back to the palace to inform his father, while the former prince crossed the river.
 Chandaka was to tell the king that his son had not chosen this life because of spite or lack of love, nor for "yearning for paradise", but to put an end to birth and death.
 He had been the witness to the departure from the start up until the transformation into a mendicant, which was exactly what he was required to see, to make the palace understand the transformation was irreversible.
 The former prince dismissing Chandaka and his horse Kaṇṭhaka is the severing of the last tie that bound him to the world.
 Chandaka left reluctantly; Kaṇṭhaka died because it could not bear the loss.
 (Although in some versions Prince Siddhārtha returned with Chandaka to the palace first.)